gsmainclusivetechlab/mmapi-android-sdk/docs/merchantPayment/createReversal.Readme.md

 # Create A Reversal

-In certain scenarios a provider may need to reverse a transaction.
-We need to create a reversal object of this transaction.
+`Here, createReversal(String transactionReference) creates a POST request to /transactions/{transactionReference}/reversals`

-Create the Reversal Object
+> `Provided with a valid object representation, this endpoint allows for a new reversal to be created.`

 ```java
 private void createPaymentReversalObject() {